 Having a holistic solution in place helps in measuring consumption.
 Real-time measurable data is captured and analyzed so that isolated issues can be addressed.
 There are solutions that can monitor and measure energy consumption and provides a platform for decision-makers to engage.
 They’re able to see how the system works and how much is being saved based on the system improvements.

-When you manage consumption, you can detect if there is a misalignment or equipment overload when there is a surge in the system.
+When you manage energy consumption, you can detect if there is a misalignment or equipment overload when there is a surge in the system.
+Implementing a utility bill management system can help a business properly monitor and manage their energy consumption.
 You’re also able to spot irregularities in the system thus providing adequate time to prepare for challenges that may come up as a result.

-A business needs to have a holistic plan when it comes to digital energy management.
+A business needs to have a holistic plan when it comes to dynamic energy management.
 It will be difficult to manage consumption when you only have plans to address just a few challenges.

 You get to bundle the low hanging fruits into one robust and reliable solution.
 The evaluation should not only be limited to energy alone.
 You could also save on water, waste, and systems.